junhopark/worship-set-list/README.md

 I hope this will serve as a helpful resource for folks looking for ideas around building worship sets.
 Please feel free to get in touch with me if you'd like to chat about what you see here!

+## 2024-05-01 (ICC - Dr. Steve)
+* In Psalm 95 it says "Come, let us sing for joy to the LORD; let us shout aloud to the Rock of our salvation. let us come before him with thanksgiving and extol him with music and song.
+For the LORD is the great God, the great King above all gods.
+In his hand are the depths of the earth, and the mountain peaks belong to him.
+The sea is his, for he made it, and his hands formed the dry land.
+Come, let us bow down in worship, let us kneel before the Lord our Maker; for he is our God and we are the people of his pasture, the flock under his care."
+* God the Uncreated One (F -> G)
+* Holy Forever (A)
+* Sermon: Job 38-40 - Exploring God's response to Job and his friends - on how God's ways are so vastly beyond our comprehension and how we need to trust in him even when we don't understand what's going on.
+* Sovereign Over Us (A)
+* I Lift My Hands (A)

 ## 2024-03-17 (ICC - Dr. Steve)
 * O Praise the Name (A)
 * Abide (A)